ColoredCow/portal/docs/installation.md

     4. ColoredCow Website Configurations

-        In case you want to use website integration functionality, then you need to enable `WORDPRESS_ENABLED` as `true`.
+        In case you want to use website integration functionality, then you need to enable `WORDPRESS_ENABLED` as `true` and add wordpress database configurations.

     ```
-    WORDPRESS_ENABLED=true
+    DB_WORDPRESS_DATABASE, DB_WORDPRESS_USERNAME, DB_WORDPRESS_PASSWORD, DB_WORDPRESS_PREFIX, WORDPRESS_ENABLED=true
     ```

 7. Run migrations